-- 1. In the left pane, click Populations > User Groups. - On the User Groups page, click Add. - 3.
-Select the type of User Group from the list: Active Directory User Group or ADMIN-DEFINED User Group - 4.
-Select a domain from the list. - 5.
-For Active Directory User Groups, follow these steps: - a.
-Enter the exact text for the group name or use the wildcard character (). - b.
+- Select a domain from the list. - 5.
+For Active Directory User Groups, follow these steps: - Enter the exact text for the group name or use the wildcard character (). - b.
 Click Search.
 Depending on the size, this may take a few minutes to populate. - c.
 Select a group from the list to add to the domain.
 The group name is added to the field below the list.